pilancilab/relu_optimal_sets/README.md

-# ReLU Optimal Sets Poster
+# Optimal Sets and Solution Paths of ReLU Networks

 Code to replicate experiments in the paper [Optimal Sets and Solution Paths of ReLU Networks](https://proceedings.mlr.press/v202/mishkin23a.html) by Aaron